 Buying a horn there are a lot of questions to weigh and consider, especially for the more advanced player.
-Regular readers know that I have been tossing elements of these questions around for years in articles here in Horn Matters, and in part I of this short series the focus will be on the central topics of new and used horns and factory, custom, or upgraded horns, with a focus on the double horn.
+Regular readers know that I have been tossing elements of these questions around for years in articles here in Horn Matters; the focus of this article will be on the central topics of new and used horns and factory, custom, or upgraded horns, with a focus on the double horn.

 Looking for a new horn?